Best Practices for Collaborative Group Assignments

 Read the Brief Together (Day 1)

-Read the assignment brief as a group in your first meeting.
-Identify deliverables, deadline, citation format, word count, assessment criteria, and any individual components.
+Read the assignment brief as a group.
+Identify deliverables, deadline, citation format, word count, and assessment criteria.
 Email the instructor that day with any clarification questions.
-Document all answers in your shared group charter.

 2